Xavi-Linux/SeeWell/HackerRank/README.md

 # HackerRank

+## Summary

 I have solved all the SQL problems at [hackerrank.com](https://www.hackerrank.com/).
 Hackerrank is an outstanding platform to train technical skills in a Q&A fashion.
 I would recommend it to anyone wanting to hone their skills.
+I have used MS SQL.

 My site username is **xavitnow**:

 ![Badge](../img/Badge.png)

+## Exercises

 Find herewith the problem statements and my answers: